Dackage353/Dackage-s-SM64-LiveSplit-AutoSplitter/README.md

 - split on fadeout after key get: e.g. "key 1 fight" or "bowser 1 key" // Use the word "key" somewhere
 - split on reset: e.g. "star 1 + R" or "top star then reset" // Include "R" or "reset" somewhere
 - split on Grand Star // See the advanced options in the livesplit layout
-- use the in-game timer
+- in-game timer (this uses the number of drawn frames rather than the true in-game global timer)

 Compatibility
 - Any Project64 version
 - Parallel Launcher

 ----------
-Common Issues
+### Common Issues
 ----------
 "It won't split"
 - Check that conditions are separated by a space.
 Like "star (1)" and not "star(1)"